reconquest/orgalorg/README.md

 # Features

 * Zero-configuration.
 No config files.
+Everything is done via command line flags.

 * Running SSH commands or shell scripts on any number of hosts in parallel.
 All output from nodes will be returned back, keeping stdout and stderr streams